 Role of technology in strengthening cyber security

 Technology plays a crucial role in enhancing cyber security in the hospitality industry.
-Encryption, firewalls, multi-factor authentication, and artificial intelligence are among the technological tools that can strengthen cyber defences.
+Encryption, firewalls, multi-factor authentication, and artificial intelligence are among the technological tools that can strengthen cyber defenses.

 Use of encryption and firewalls